datalad/datalad/docs/source/related.rst

 management procedures.
 As a representative of *data grid* technology, it is more suitable for an institutional deployment, as data access, authentication, permission management, and versioning are complex and not-feasible to be performed directly by researchers.
-Datalad on the other hand federates institutionally hosted data, but in addition enables individual researchers and small labs to contribute datasets to the federation with minimal cost and without the need for centralized coordination and permission management.
+DataLad on the other hand federates institutionally hosted data, but in addition enables individual researchers and small labs to contribute datasets to the federation with minimal cost and without the need for centralized coordination and permission management.